msr-consulting/exscalabar-user-guide/files.md

 Drives may be accessed via an FTP tool such as [FileZilla](https://filezilla-project.org)

 ## File Writing Functionality
 All files are written using the same actor object - ``File Actor``.
+When the file is open and being written to, the ``File Actor::Actor Core`` will be active for that particular instance of the ``File Actor``